To help us provide you with free impartial advice, we may earn a commission if you buy through links on our site. Learn more

 Read our full Creative Pebble V3 review

-Key specsSpeaker configuration: 2.0; Driver size: 2 x 2.25in; Power output (RMS): 8W total; Frequency response: 100-17,000Hz; Audio inputs: 3.5mm jack, USB-C; Bluetooth: 5.0 (SBC); Outputs: None; Remote control: No; Dimensions: 123 x 120 x 118mm (WDH, per speaker)
+Key specsSpeaker configuration: 2.0; Driver size: 2 x 2.25in; Power output (RMS): 8W total; Frequency response: 100-17,000Hz; Audio inputs: 3.5mm jack, USB-C; Bluetooth: 5.0 (SBC); Outputs: None; Remote control: No; Dimensions (WDH): 123 x 120 x 118mm (per speaker)

-Not so great for… compact spaces
+• Not so great for… musical detail and delicacy

-8. Razer Leviathan V2: Best PC soundbar and subwoofer combination
+9. Razer Leviathan V2: Best PC soundbar and subwoofer combination

 Price when reviewed: £212 | Check price at Amazon

-Great for… an eye-catching and highly configurable audio upgrade
+• Great for… an eye-catching and highly configurable audio upgrade

-Not so great for… non-gamers wanting to keep things small and simple
+• Not so great for… non-gamers wanting to keep things small and simple

 If you’re looking for a colourful, compact soundbar that’ll boost your PC audio, the Razer Leviathan V2 demands a serious look.
 The 500mm-wide bar slots neatly under a 25in monitor, and glows and pulses with colourful RGB lighting effects, customisable on the bar itself or via the Razer Synapse companion app.
 The subwoofer, meanwhile, can be tucked under your desk with minimal fuss.